bmc/py-findwords/docker/README.md

 development environment (which is MacOS).
 It's only used during development and testing.

 Run `./build.sh` to build the Docker image locally.
+Use `./build.sh --no-cache` to force a build that doesn't use the Docker cache.

 Run, from the main `py-findwords` directory, as: